kramerro-ibm/terraform-aiops-vmware/README.md

 1. Open **vSphere Client**.
 2. Go to **Deploy OVF Template**.
 3. Upload the RHEL 9 OVA.
-4. Follow the wizard to deploy it as a VM.
+4. Follow the wizard to deploy it as a VM or template.
-5. Power it on, configure it (e.g., install VMware Tools, set hostname, etc.).
-6. Shut it down and convert it to a **template**.

 ### Install Terraform